Altitude training and exposure is an increasingly important tool in the modern high performance cycling toolbox.

 Understanding this, it is recommended to factor in three days of adaptation when you arrive.
 You cannot simply go out on day 1 and smash it with an intensity session.
 This will have a negative effect and put you at a deficit for the remainder of your ‘camp’.

-The body will excrete water for the first 72 hours.
-This means a lowered fluid volume in the blood, which in turn results in an inefficient cardiovascular system.
 Your maximum cardiac output will be limited – and can result in increased breathlessness and heart rate for the same level of exertion at sea level.
-After 72 hours, your liver begins to produce an additional blood protein, which progressively restores the blood volume to pre-altitude levels around days 6-7.

 Another method of monitoring is to do a blood count.
-This would be done before arrival at altitude, with follow up tests done at the end of each week – or every 7 days with the last count done on the final day.
+This is done before arrival at altitude, with follow up tests done at the end of each week – or every 7 days with the last count done on the final day.
 This is not always the easiest to do in terms of locating a clinic or hospital in the area you are at.

 Another reason to monitor your blood, is to keep an eye on your iron levels.
 Iron absorption is poor at altitude and as such, iron supplementation will benefit your altitude training.
 It is important to start this supplementation 10 to 7 days before arriving at altitude.